nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 #### Error handling ####

-The Provider system **SHALL** return an error if:
+The provider system **SHALL** return an error if:

-- the `patientNHSNumber` is invalid (i.e. fails NHS Number format and check digit tests).
+- the `patientNHSNumber` is invalid (that is, fails NHS Number format and check digit tests).
 - the `patientNHSNumber` is not associated with a `NHS Number Status Indicator Code` of `Number present and verified`.
 - the GP organisation is not the patient's nominated primary care provider.
-- the `recordSection` is invalid (i.e. isn't from the correct value set).
+- the `recordSection` is invalid (that is, it isn't from the correct value set).
-- an invalid `timePeriod` is requested (i.e. end date > start date).
+- an invalid `timePeriod` is requested (that is, end date > start date).
-- a `timePeriod` is specified for a `recordSection` that is time period agnostic (e.g. Patient Summary, Allergies, Medications etc.)
+- a `timePeriod` is specified for a `recordSection` that is time period agnostic (for example, Patient Summary, Allergies, Medications.)

 Provider systems **SHALL** return an [OperationOutcome](https://www.hl7.org/fhir/stu3/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.